mayer79/outForest/cran-comments.md

-# outForest 1.0.0
+# outForest 1.0.1

-This is a very small update, aiming to show maturity.
-This is why its time for the release 1.0.0.

-(I should have done it with the latest update.)
+Documentation update, fixing some typos and using Latex in help.

 ## R CMD check results seem okay

-> checking for unstated dependencies in examples ...
-OK WARNING
-  'qpdf' is needed for checks on size reduction of PDFs
+- WARNING: 'qpdf' is needed for checks on size reduction of PDFs

-> checking for future file timestamps ...
-NOTE unable to verify current time

-> checking HTML version of manual ...
-NOTE
-  Skipping checking HTML validation: no command 'tidy' found
+- NOTE: Skipping checking HTML validation: no command 'tidy' found

 ## check_win_devel()